Why falling pressure triggers feeding

 Windy banks and stained water — burn it parallel to cover.

-As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options

 Bass want to chase and eat.
 Speed and noise out-produce subtle presentations in this window — bigger blades, louder rattles, faster retrieves.
+Topwater becomes a serious option in summer pre-storms — see the summer topwater guide.

 Where to fish

 Bass push shallower and roam more aggressively as the front approaches.
 Fish the same banks you'd fish on a windy or overcast day, but expect strikes farther from cover than normal.
 Points and flats with bait often outproduce traditional shade structure during the pre-storm window.
+The overcast days guide covers the cloud-cover side, and the windy conditions guide covers the wind-side compounding effect.

 Retrieve adjustments